noy-sternlicht/CHIMERA-KB/README.md

 ## Reproducing Results

-This part describe how to reproduce the results presented in our the paper.
+This part describe how to reproduce the results presented in our paper.

 ### Recombination extraction